svilupp/svilupp.github.io/scratchpad/aihelpme_announcement.md

-@def title = "AIHelpMe: AI-Enhanced Coding Assistance for Julia"
+@def title = "AIHelpMe.jl: AI-Enhanced Coding Assistance for Julia"
 @def published = "23 January 2024"
 @def drafted = "23 January 2024"
 @def tags = ["julia","generative-AI","genAI"]

 # TL;DR
-[AIHelpMe](https://github.com/svilupp/AIHelpMe.jl), a new Julia package, transforms your existing docstrings into an interactive AI-powered guide, offering personalized insights directly from your code's documentation.
+[AIHelpMe.jl](https://github.com/svilupp/AIHelpMe.jl), a new Julia package, transforms your existing docstrings into an interactive AI-powered guide, offering personalized insights directly from your code's documentation.
 It's in the early stages and seeks community feedback, promising a unique, low-cost way to interact with your documentation.

 \toc

-## Announcing AIHelpMe Pre-Release
+## Announcing AIHelpMe.jl Pre-Release

-Welcome to [AIHelpMe](https://github.com/svilupp/AIHelpMe.jl), a new Julia package that transforms your detailed docstrings into a rich source of insights.
+Welcome to [AIHelpMe.jl](https://github.com/svilupp/AIHelpMe.jl), a new Julia package that transforms your detailed docstrings into a rich source of insights.
 It's not about writing code for you; rather, it's about shining a light on the valuable documentation you and others have already created.
 Think of it as having a chat with your code's documentation, enhanced by AI's clever touch.

 ## Motivation and Value
 Why write great docstrings?
 AIHelpMe gives you a compelling reason, turning them into an interactive, insightful guide.
 It's a subtle, yet powerful way to connect your queries with tailored, documentation-driven answers.